When comparing Cabo San Lucas vs Cancun, which do you go for?

 The average daily cost (including bed and board) for a trip to Cabo is around $36 (USD) per day, which is a steal compared with locations in the Caribbean such as the Dominican Republic for instance.

-For a two-week luxury stay in Cabo, the average is $997 (USD) per person.
+For a two-week stay at place such as Fairfield Inn by Marriott in Cabo, the average is $997 (USD) per person.

 That’s very cheap when you consider the fact that it isn’t part of a package from a holidaymaker, but a completely independent booking directly with the hotel, and average prices are still low.